Back to home

 To our wonderful clients reading this, hello, and please let us take this opportunity to say thank you for working with us.
 We know how important it is to you that we keep your data safe - the data about you and your organisation, and the data you share with us about your clients.
 So we hope that you find this section useful and that it enables you to understand how we manage the data handling process.

-• dispose of your data in a secure manner, for example shredding paper copies and fully deleting your data, such as emptying recycle bins and deleting archived data;
+• dispose of your data in a secure manner, for example shredding paper copies and fully deleting your data

 Prospective Clients